fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 59- | F

-### Please Ask for Help
+{% include alert.html class='warning' title='Sh!t happens' text="
-Please please please come talk me at any time.
-I'm alway happy to tell you how I think you're doing in the class and how it can be improved (if at all).
+If life gets overwhelming during the course (and _something_ will come up over the next 8 weeks!), it's easy to miss a few assignment and feel you're hopelessly behind.
+Rather than assume the worst, let's talk about how we can accommodate your circumstances, including shifting deadlines, figuring out a target grade that you can meet with reduced assignments, switching to CR/NC grade mode, taking an Incomplete to buy a little extra time, etc. Please get in touch and let me know what would help you!

-If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
-Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.
+"%}

 ## Important UNM Announcements and Resources